 Advantages and Disadvantages of Getting Your Tubes Tied

-There are various advantages to consider that are different than what other forms of non-permanent birth control offer.
+There are various advantages to consider that are different from what other forms of non-permanent birth control offer.

 • If you are looking for a permanent form of birth control, this is it.
-There are no pills, shots, prophylactics, vaginal ring, or other types of birth control that you have to remember.
-Once your tubes are cut, the egg can no longer be fertilized.
+There are no pills, shots, prophylactics, vaginal rings, or other types of birth control that you have to remember.

 • Getting your tubes tied is effective.
 After the procedure, the odds of getting pregnant again are 1 in 200.
-The odds of pregnancy are less than 1% and are lower than other forms of birth control.
 Getting your tubes tied does not 100% prevent pregnancy because, over time, tubes may grow back naturally in some women.

 • Your hormones are left intact.
-By leaving the ovaries in place, your hormones won't be affected.
+Unlike a hysterectomy, a careful tubal ligation leaves the ovary intact and able to continue making necessary feminine hormones.
 Other forms of birth control can cause mood swings, weight gain, headaches, and menstrual issues.
-Unlike a hysterectomy, a careful tubal ligation leaves the ovary intact and able to continue making necessary feminine hormones.

 • Your risk of developing ovarian cancer lessens.
-Even though ovarian cancer is uncommon, it is still the fifth leading cause of cancer deaths in women.
 One reason for the decreased occurrence is that many times, this cancer develops in the fallopian tubes.
 If the tubes are tied off, cancer has a more difficult time traveling to the ovary.

 The Cons of Tubal Ligation